How many Stanley Cups does Sidney Crosby have

 Sidney Crosby At An Early Age

-I believe Sidney Crosby was born solely for the game of hockey.
-The game ran in his blood as his father (Troy Crosby) was also a professional ice hockey goalie who won the President’s Cup and was a drafted goalkeeper of the Montreal Canadiens.
+I feel Sidney Crosby was born to play hockey.
+His father (Troy Crosby) was also a professional ice hockey goalie who won the President’s Cup and was drafted by the Montreal Canadiens.

-Sid was born on August 7, 1987, in Halifax Nova Scotia.
-At the age of two, he started playing hockey and at the age of three, he was already staking on ice.
-By the time the young lad reached the age of five, he dominated the game for his age group.
-According to his coach then, he showed skills that had not been shown by any of the kids his age.
+Sid was born on August 7, 1987, in Halifax, Nova Scotia.
+He began playing hockey at the age of two and was staking on the ice by the age of three.
+By the time the youngster reached the age of five, he had dominated the game for his age group.
+According to his coach, he demonstrated abilities that no other child his age had demonstrated.

 In The NHL